getify/You-Dont-Know-JS/get-started/ch3.md

 };

 homework.assignment();
-// Kyle wants you to study JS
+// Kyle says to study JS
 ```

 A copy of the `assignment` function reference is set as a property on the `homework` object, and then it's called as `homework.assignment()`.
 That means the `this` for that function call will be the `homework` object.
 Hence, `this.topic` resolves to `"JS"`.